Skip to content

 import narwhals as nw

-from narwhals._pandas_like.namespace import PandasNamespace
+from narwhals._pandas_like.namespace import PandasLikeNamespace

-from narwhals._pandas_like.namespace import PandasNamespace
+from narwhals._pandas_like.utils import Implementation

-from narwhals._pandas_like.dataframe import PandasDataFrame
+from narwhals._pandas_like.dataframe import PandasLikeDataFrame

 import pandas as pd

-pn = PandasNamespace(implementation='pandas')
+pn = PandasLikeNamespace(

-df = PandasDataFrame(df_pd, implementation='pandas')
+df = PandasLikeDataFrame(

-expression = pn.col('a') + 1
+expression = pn.col("a") + 1

 result = expression._call(df)

-print([x._series for x in result])
+print([x._native_series for x in result][0])

 0 2